davidpirogov/dpn_pyutils/README.md

 ## High-level Design Notes

-To be broadly compatible with running in synchronous or asynchronous mode, the methods are designed to run in a synchronous fashion.
+To be broadly compatible with running in synchronous or asynchronous mode.

 The principles behind the modules are to: